(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 The second is called the North Valet and is easier to access from either Spring Mountain Road or S. Industrial Boulevard.
 But, again, there are plenty of signs directing you to either one.

 All you need to do is give your car keys to a staff member at the valet kiosk, and they’ll do the rest.
 You’ll be handed a ticket in return.
 Then, when you go to have your car collected, just hand over the ticket so staff can find your vehicle and bring it around.

-Hotel guests don’t need to pay for valet parking upfront as it will be added to their room bill, while M Life members at the appropriate levels just need to prove their membership status to receive free valet parking.
+Hotel guests don’t need to pay for valet parking upfront, as it will be added to their room bill, while Unity Rewards members at the appropriate levels just need to prove their membership status by showing their card to receive free valet parking.